-Cash: For purposes of these Guidelines, cash is defined as U.S. currency (dollars and cents); personal, business, bank, and cashiers' checks; money orders; credit cards; wire transfers; and foreign drafts.
+Cash: For purposes of these Guidelines, cash is defined as U.S. currency (dollars and cents); personal, business, bank, and cashiers' checks; money orders; credit cards; credit card information; wire transfers; and foreign drafts.
 The University does not accept foreign currency in payment for goods and services purchased in the United States.